Yash12930/RL_Techevince_StockMarket/README.md

 # RL Equity Trading Framework

-**RL\_Techevince\_StockMarket** is an advanced toolkit and research framework for applying Reinforcement Learning (RL) to stock portfolio management and trading strategies.
+**RL\_StockMarket** is an advanced toolkit and research framework for applying Reinforcement Learning (RL) to stock portfolio management and trading strategies.
 It brings together state-of-the-art RL algorithms, technical indicators, sentiment analysis, and risk management in a modular pipeline for Indian and global stock markets.

 ---